Eboracum: Death and burial

 The cemeteries of Roman York follow the major Roman roads out of the settlement; excavations in the Castle Yard (next to Clifford's Tower), beneath the railway station, at Trentholme Drive and the Mount have located significant evidence of human remains using both inhumation and cremation burial rites.
+Around 400 burials were found at the Trentholme Drive cemetery, consisting of 53 cremations and 350 inhumations.
+The number of burials at the railway station was not recorded during excavation, but a sample of 51 skulls was retained.
+Both cemeteries were used between the 2nd and 4th centuries.

 The cemetery beneath the railway station was subject to excavations in advance of railway works of 1839–41, 1845, and 1870–7.
 Several sarcophagi were unearthed during this phase of excavations including those of Flavius Bellator and Julia Fortunata.
 Inhumation burial in sarcophagi can often include the body being encased in gypsum and then in a lead coffin.
 Variations on this combination exist.
 The gypsum casts, when found undisturbed, frequently retain a cast impression of the deceased in a textile shroud – surviving examples of both adults and children show a selection of textiles used to wrap the body before interment, but usually plain woven cloth.
 The high number of sarcophagi from Eboracum has provided a large number of these casts, in some cases with cloth surviving adhered to the gypsum.
 Two gypsum burials at York have shown evidence for frankincense and another clear markers of Pistacia spp. (mastic) resin used as part of the funerary rite.
 These resins had been traded to Eboracum from the Mediterranean and eastern Africa, or southern Arabia, the latter known as the "Frankincense Kingdom" in antiquity This is the northernmost confirmed use of aromatic resins in mortuary contexts during the Roman period.

 An excavation in advance of building work underneath the Yorkshire Museum in 2010 located a male skeleton with significant pathology to suggest that he may have died as a gladiator in Eboracum.